CCBDA-UPC/Assignments-2025/Lab07.md

 ## Task 7.1: CI/CD build using GitHub Actions

 In this section, you will learn how to create CI/CD pipelines using GitHub Actions.

-This process continues with the previous session using the created Docker image, pushing it to AWS Elastic Container Registry (AWS ECR) , and deploying the application to AWS Elastic Beanstalk.
+### Before you begin

+> [!Caution]
+> You need to have the AWS Elasticbeanstalk environment sucessfully running as it was at the end of the previous lab session.

-Before staring you need to be aware of a new Django model added to the application.
+You need to be aware of a new Django model added to the application.

 ```python
 class Feeds(models.Model):